GGgRain/Unreal-Volt/README.md

 https://github.com/user-attachments/assets/b06b12a8-6507-469d-a76c-543feb72c3fd

-Volt is a modular animation system for Unreal Slate Architecture powered by various UObject-based modules that can manipulate slate properties as you want in both runtime and editor, allowing you to declare animations very quickly, intuitively and easily with unique declarative animation syntax.
+Volt is a modular animation system for Unreal Slate Architecture powered by various UObject-based modules that can manipulate slate properties as you want in both runtime and editor, allowing you to declare animations very quickly, intuitively, and easily with unique declarative animation syntax.

 Volt lets you make detailed slate animations that are well-structured and lightweight in performance - while keeping development(animating) very intuitive, easy, and fast.